 If a customer goes so far as to make an account in your app, they are likely to come back.
 That’s why a lot of travel apps give discounts if a user books through an account.
 Personal accounts are also convenient for users, because they let users save reservations in the app.
 In addition to this, a personal account empowers customers to save products they are interested in while conducting hotel or flight search.

-However, you should always give your users the possibility to browse hotels or flights without an account.
+However, when you create a flight booking app, you should always give your users the possibility to browse hotels or flights without an account.

 Even though the travel and hotel booking industry might seem crowded and difficult for a startup to compete within, there is actually a lot of potential to make the next big brand in the app world.
 As this article suggests, there are plenty of ways to implement new technology or features that will make your app entirely unique compared to older established travel apps.